What happens to Social Security if the U.S. breaches the debt ceiling?

 Seniors and other recipients should monitor the negotiations over the debt limit, Johnson said.
 Recipients "need to be very careful about anything that is paid automatically based on their Social Security payment, because that may not get there in full or on time if the debt limit isn't raised on time," she added.

 About 4 in 10 Social Security recipients rely on the program for 90% of their income.
-They'll most likely need to turn to family members or other supports if payment is delayed.
+They'll most likely need to turn to family members or other support if payment is delayed.

 Altman noted, "The prospect of Social Security benefits not being paid is an outcome that should concern everyone."